raspberrypilearning/hair-today/en/step_3.md

 ## Find an image

-To begin, you will need to locate two images - an image of a celebrity or person with the hairstyle you wish to use in your project, and an image of the person you want to give the hairstyle.
+To begin, you will need to locate two images - an image of a celebrity or person with the hairstyle you wish to use in your project, and an image of the person you want to give the hairstyle to.

 When you are looking for images, you need to think about: